ix-ai/cioban/README.md

 Most of the work is done by Docker which [resolves the image tag, checks the registry for a newer version and updates running container tasks as needed](https://docs.docker.com/engine/swarm/services/#update-a-services-image-after-creation).

 Also, Docker handles all the work of [applying rolling updates](https://docs.docker.com/engine/swarm/swarm-tutorial/rolling-update/).
 So at least with replicated services, there should be no noticeable downtime.

+## Tags and Arch

+Starting with version 0.8.0, the images are multi-arch, with builds for amd64, arm64 and armv7.
+* `vN.N.N` - for example 0.8.0
+* `latest` - always pointing to the latest version
+* `dev-branch` - the last build on a feature/development branch
+* `dev-master` - the last build on the master branch

 ## Resources
 * GitLab: https://gitlab.com/ix.ai/cioban